 Yes!
 We received a USDA-NIFA award for three years to investigate the genomic and functional basis of wooden breast in broiler chicken.
 This work will build on the work we have been doing for the last three years – specially the work by PhD Student Shawna Hubert.

-Our manuscript looking focusing on microbiota acquisition under different photoperiods is now under review at PeerJ and is also published as a preprint.
-Check it out here: Circadian disruption and divergent microbiota acquisition under extended photoperiods in chicken
+Our first paper on circadian rhythms and microbiota acquisition under extended photoperiods is now published.
+Circadian disruption and divergent microbiota acquisition under extended photoperiods in chicken

 We had a great Darwin Day this year.
 Our lab put in a strong show – a team effort showcasing a bit of all we do.
 Overall a fun outreach event.